Differential Dataflow

 });

-// Set an arbitrary size for our organization.
+// Set a size for our organization from the input.

 // Load input (a binary tree).